Tal Afar: Coming of ISIL

 On 14 May 2010, an attacker detonated explosives hidden inside a vehicle at the entrance to the football stadium, killing ten people and injuring 120 others.
 Earlier, the Islamic State of Iraq warned Shiites of "dark days soaked with blood".
 "What is happening to you nowadays is just a drizzle," said Abu Suleiman al-Naser, the group's "minister of war".
-On March 7, 2012, at least 12 people were killed in a coordinated car- and suicide bombing attack.
+On March 7, 2012, at least 12 people were killed in a coordinated car- and suicide bombing attack in the Shia neighbourhood.

 ISIL captured Tal Afar on June 16, 2014, after a two-day battle.
+The city was poorly defended due to the disarray of Iraqi forces in the region following the fall of Mosul.
 In July it was reported that the Sheikh Jawad Al-Sadiq Mosque was destroyed by ISIL, using explosives.

 Battle of Tal Afar (2017)

 On 20 August 2017, the Iraqi Army announced it had launched a new offensive to retake Tal Afar from the ISIL forces.
 On the same day, it recaptured four neighborhoods in Tal Afar (Abra al-Najjar, Abra Hansh, al-Abra al-Kabira, and Abra al-Saghir) The city itself was recaptured by Iraqi forces on August 27, 2017.
 The remaining ISIS-held areas in Tal Afar district were then fully captured on August 31, 2017.